The Master of Arts (Applied Psychology) aims to produce graduates who will become leaders in the field of psychological practice in Singapore.

 The programme has a twin-track structure of Counselling Psychology and Educational Psychology.
 Each student will be offered only one specialisation, and will not be allowed to switch specialisation.

 Awards at the National Institute of Education are structured in terms of Academic Units (AU).
 The Master of Arts (Applied Psychology) comprises 57 AU.
-With effect from January 2025, the 57 AU include 4 core courses, 4 prescribed electives, and either:
+With effect from January 2025, the 57 AU include 4 core courses, 4 prescribed electives, and a dissertation.

 The programme structure is as follows: